 Even though Georgie’s job as an Emergency Nurse is very serious, she is always having a good laugh with her colleagues and this is where a lot of her jokes stem from.
 Georgie enjoys working as a Nurse in the ICU and Emergency Department, but always had a desire for the spotlight, this is where her love for comedy grew and she managed to combine both passions.

 Georgie’s normal week is working casually at the Adelaide Hospital while performing as a comedian every other day.
 Now that it is comedy season, Georgie is touring Australia.
 She has already performed in Melbourne and is hitting Sydney on the 10-14th May for the ‘Sydney Comedy Festival’ 7 pm (6 pm Sundays) at the Factory Theatre, 105 Victoria Road, Marrickville.
-If you would like to see Georgie in the flesh and have a good laugh, buy your tickets here.
+If you would like to see Georgie in the flesh and have a good laugh, buy your tickets through the Sydney Comedy Festival.